 Current enrollment in the Bachelor of Science in Computer Science program at FIU.

-Completed at least 75 credits but no more than 90 credits; that is, the student must have at least 30 credits left to complete for the major.
+Completed at least 75 credits; that is, the student typically has 30 credits left to complete for the major.

 A non-refundable application fee ($30) in the form of a check or money order payable to Florida International University.